daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Untouchable
 * Rang 6: Enhanced Phased Attack ou Phase Foe

-**Intrusions du MJ:** The character is sent phasing into an unexpected dimension.
+**Intrusions de la MJ:** The character is sent phasing into an unexpected dimension.
 The character becomes lost in a large solid.

 -----